vwOvOwv/DeepEISNN/README.md

 All experiments are conducted with

 - Python 3.12.10
-- NVIDIA GeForce RTX 4090 GPU
+- NVIDIA GeForce RTX 4090 GPUs
 - CUDA 12.6
 - PyTorch 2.4.1